 In my experience, pole dancers tend to get obsessed with technique.
 Many believe that this is what it takes for a great performance.

 Don’t be afraid to get messy and technically imperfect.
-Surrender to the urge of having everything under control.
-Feel, get wild and lose yourself in the dance – no matter whether you’re at home or on stage.
+Surrender the urge of having everything under control.
+Feel, get wild and lose yourself in the dance – no matter if you’re at home or on stage.

-P.S.: Have a look at Rachel’s behind the scenes clips of shootings – @rachelnevillephoto.
+P.S.: Have a look at Rachel’s behind the scenes clips of shootings – @rachel__neville.
 Her approach to get the most out of professional dancers is really fascinating.